rahul28092000/React-To-Do-App/README.md

 # React-To-Do-App

     This is a simple To Do Application in React.
-This is my firt React JS project.
+This is my first React JS project.
     In this application, I've used React components, React forms, event handlers etc.
     It is a very easy quick application to use.